guigrpa/oao/README.md

 Carries out a number of steps:

-* Asks the user for confirmation that it has *built* all packages for publishing (using something like `yarn build`).
+* Asks the user for confirmation that it has *built* all sub-packages for publishing (using something like `yarn build`).
 * Performs a number of checks:
     - The current branch should be `master`.
     - No uncommitted changes should remain in the working directory.
     - No unpulled changes should remain.
-* Determines which packages need publishing (those which have changed with respect to the last tagged version).
+* Determines which sub-packages need publishing (those which have changed with respect to the last tagged version).
-* Asks the user for an incremented master version (major, minor, patch or pre-release major), that will be used for the root package as well as all updated packages.
+* Asks the user for an incremented master version (major, minor, patch or pre-release major), that will be used for the root package as well as all updated sub-packages.
 * Asks the user for final confirmation before publishing.
 * Updates versions in `package.json` files, commits the updates, adds a tag and pushes all the changes.
-* Publishes updated packages.
+* Publishes updated sub-packages.

 ### `oao all <command>`

-Executes the specified command on all packages (private ones included), with the package's root as *current working directory*.
+Executes the specified command on all sub-packages (private ones included), with the sub-package's root as *current working directory*.
 Examples:

 ```sh
 $ oao all ls